devenkhatri/dt-n8n-workflow-backups/n8n AI Workflow Bundle/Bonus/n8n/3201-whatsapp-ai-sales-agent.md

 # Workflow Analysis for WhatsApp AI Sales Agent

 ## Description
-This workflow automates customer interactions on WhatsApp using an AI sales agent.
-It processes incoming messages, generates AI responses, and stores conversation data.
+This workflow automates customer interactions on WhatsApp concerning a new AI course by acting as a sales agent.
+It leverages AI to answer questions, handles payments, and provides course information.

 ## Input Details
-The workflow is triggered by incoming WhatsApp messages via a webhook.
+The workflow is triggered by an incoming WhatsApp message containing text content, typically questions from potential customers about the AI course.

 ## Process Summary
-The workflow starts by retrieving the incoming WhatsApp message.
-It then checks the chat history for the contact.
-If it's a new conversation, it initializes a new chat session with an AI sales agent using OpenAI.
-For ongoing conversations, it appends the new message to the existing chat history and generates an AI response.
-Finally, it stores the conversation and sends the AI-generated message back to the customer on WhatsApp.
+The workflow first extracts the message details and sets up a chat conversation with context from a Google Sheet acting as a knowledge base.
+It then uses an AI model to generate a response based on the customer's question and the provided context.
+If the AI response suggests a payment, the workflow checks for payment intent and, if confirmed, generates a Stripe checkout link.
+Finally, it formats the AI-generated or payment-related response for WhatsApp.

 ## Output Details
-The workflow outputs AI-generated responses directly back to the customer via WhatsApp and stores conversation logs into a database.
+The workflow sends automated messages via WhatsApp back to the customer, providing answers to their questions, course information, or a Stripe checkout link for payment.